Code-Institute-Submissions/v-choco/README.md

 STRIPE_PUBLIC_KEY | Obtained from Stripe
 STRIPE_SECRET_KEY | Obtained from Stripe
 STRIPE_WH_SECRET | Obtained from Stripe
-1. Add env.py file to the.gitignore file.
-1. Add the following to your env.py file with the applicable variables:

 ### Deploying on Heroku
 1. Follow the steps above to clone your project.